keyurbhogayata/Jack_Thief/README.md

 # Jack Thief Card Game

 ## 1.About
-We have implemented Jack Thief Card Game using C++ in which PC will play this card game.
+We have implemented Jack Thief Card Game using C++ in which computer will play this card game.
+This is complete random game so in this distribution of cards will be complete random.

 ## 2.How to Run
 All cards are denoted by this nomenclature "TN"